hstroetgen/sc_somanet-base/module_spiffs/doc/index.rst

 How to use
 ==========
 .. important:: We assume that you are using :ref:`SOMANET Base <somanet_base>` and your app includes the required **board support** files for your SOMANET device

+.. seealso:: You might find useful the :ref:`SPIFFS Console <app_test_spiffs_console>` example app, which illustrates the use of this module.

  1. module_flash_service should be installed.